-In MUTCD Law Changes Part III: Color Changes, I discussed some of the major sign color changes and additional options that are required by the 2009 Edition of the Manual on Uniform Traffic Control Devices (MUTCD), published by the U.S. Department of Transportation Federal Highway Administration (FHWA).
+In MUTCD Law Changes Part III: Color Changes, we discussed some of the major sign color changes and additional options that are required by the 2009 Edition of the Manual on Uniform Traffic Control Devices (MUTCD), published by the U.S. Department of Transportation Federal Highway Administration (FHWA).

 This detailed post includes the standardization of location for sign installation, changes in mounting heights and lateral offsets, and changes in sign orientation as stated in the new MUTCD- 2009 edition.